chandanhpcic/docs/source/development/backend/templates.rst

 ----------

-The templates can be rendered via the backend service (configd), to test this functionality on a running OPNsense system, use:
+The templates can be rendered via the backend service (configd), to test this functionality on a running Reticen8 system, use:

 ::

     # generate template package
-    configctl template reload OPNsense/Sample
+    configctl template reload Reticen8/Sample
     # cleanup files
-    configctl template cleanup OPNsense/Sample
+    configctl template cleanup Reticen8/Sample

 |